MitchellvDoorn/MSc-Thesis/Supervision_meetings.md

 *⇒ Do not revise immediately, is not best use of time, literature study will be added to the thesis report at the end, so it should be cohesive with that though, e.g. if a major change has occurred (change in research question), it may need to be adjusted.
 Literature study is a snapshot at a certain moment in time of the research, and it is normal that things do not go exactly as planned in the literature report*
 - Tips for when stuck with very specific questions?
 *Discussed various tips for when stuck (asking around, find people that work on somewhat similar problems, rubber duck effect, remember having this is absolutely normal)*
+- Would it be an idea to not limit the maximum allowable thrust

 ### Questions for Thesis boost day